 La Malbaie shuttle

-A daily public transit service in La Malbaie will be available for the summer, starting June 18 to October 11, 2021.
-The La Malbaie shuttle is a 14-km circuit dotted with 12 stops between the quay at Pointe-au-Pic and downtown La Malbaie.
+A daily public transit service in La Malbaie is available for the summer, until October 10, 2022.
+The La Malbaie shuttle is a 14-km circuit dotted with 13 stops between the quay at Pointe-au-Pic and downtown La Malbaie.
 The service is provided between 11:30 am and 5:30 pm according to a fixed schedule.

 Photo : André-Olivier Lyra